softwaresaved/fair-research-software/episodes/03-tools.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

-In this course we will introduce you to a number of tools and practices that are commonly used in research to help you develop software in a FAIR way.
+## Tools and good practices

+There are various tools and practices that support the development of FAIR research software, contributing to each of the four FAIR principles.
+These tools and practices work together, as no single tool or practice will fully address one principle, and conversely each one can contribute to multiple principles simultaneously.
+It is important to note that simply using these tools, without following good practice and guidance on how best to align their usage with the FAIR principles, is not enough to produce FAIR software.

-You should already have these tools installed on your machine following the [setup instructions](./index.html#astronaut-data-and-analysis-code).
+You should already have these tools installed on your machine by following the [setup instructions](./index.html#astronaut-data-and-analysis-code).
-Here we will give an overview of the tools, how they help you achieve the aims of FAIR research software and how they work together.
+Here we will give an overview of the tools and good practices and how, when used in combination, they can help you achieve the aims of FAIR research software.
-In later episodes we will describe some of these tools in more detail.
+In later episodes we will describe these tools and practices in more detail.

 ### Development environments

-Virtual and integrated development environments (IDEs), such as VS Code or PyCharm, help with running, testing, and debugging code.
+Virtual and integrated development environments (IDEs), such as VS Code or PyCharm, help with reading, running, testing, and debugging code.
-Virtual environments further enable us to share our working environments with others, making it easier to access, reuse and extend our code.
+Virtual environments further enable us to share our working environments with others, making it easier to reuse and extend our code.
 IDEs often provide integrations with other tools, e.g. version control and command line terminals, enabling you to do many tasks from a single environment, saving time in switching between different tools.

 ### Command line terminals

-Command line terminals (e.g. Bash, GitBash) enable us to run and test our code without graphical user interfaces (GUI) afforded to us by IDEs - this is sometimes needed for accessing and running our code remotely on servers and high-performance systems without a GUI provision, where time, memory and processing power are expensive or in high demand.
+Command line terminals (e.g. Bash, GitBash) enable us to run and test our code without graphical user interfaces (GUI) afforded to us by IDEs - this is sometimes needed for running our code remotely on servers and high-performance systems without a GUI provision, where time, memory and processing power are expensive or in high demand.

 Version control systems are typically provided as command line tools, making them often only accessible from command line terminals to enter commands and access remote version control servers to backing up and sharing our work.

-Finally, command line tools use standard protocols for passing parameters, inputs and outputs.
+Finally, command line tools are interoperable software that use standard protocols for passing parameters, inputs and outputs via the command line terminal.
-This makes it easier to integrate ours with other command line tools, allowing us to chain them and build up complex and reproducible workflows and analysis pipelines using several programs in different steps.
+This makes it easier to integrate with other tools, allowing us to chain command line tools and build up complex and reproducible workflows and analysis pipelines using several programs in different steps.
 If we write our software in a way which provides such an interoperable command line interface - we will be able to integrate it with other command line tools to automate and speed up our work.

 ### Standard input/output formats and communication protocols